esqu1/SpringAPCSProj/README.md

 Dennis then fixed an issue that occured when balls collided with vertices of prisms, finishing off the ball-bouncing mechanism.<br />
 Dennis then created a Container class that would hold various elements in the board.<br />
 Finally, Dennis started working on a way to add textures to balls.

+6/1/15<br />
+Brandon wrote a Cylinder class for a new kind of brick.